 In case of illness, you can withdraw from an exam outside of the regular withdrawal period by immediately submitting the form "Withdraw from Examination" (available on the Info Board on ILIAS) to the Examination Office.
-If you miss an exam due to illness, you must submit the official form with a medical doctor's signature and/or a doctor's note.
+If you miss an exam due to illness, you must provide the official form with a doctor's note on it.
 In this case you will need to take the exam the next time it is offered, which is often the time of the resit exam.
 If you are ill for a longer period of time, please consult the university information on leaves of absence or the University of Freiburg Advising Service for Students with Chronic Illnesses.

 Failing an exam.
 You fail an exam if it is assessed with the grade "not adequate" (5.0).
-In general, a failed exam may be retaken only once.
-A maximum of five failed assessments may each be retaken three times, but this does not apply to assessments that are part of the orientation examination, the intermediate examination or the Bachelor Thesis.
-The third attempt to pass an exam usually requires renewed participation in the respective course (see Study and Examination Regulations § 17).
+A failed exam may be repeated once.
+A maximum of five failed assessments may each be repeated three times; this does not apply to assessments that are part of the orientation examination, the intermediate examination or the Bachelor Thesis.
+The second repeat exam usually requires renewed participation in the respective course (see Study and Examination Regulations § 17).
 The Examination Office will inform you about the date, time, and location of the resit exam by postal mail (not by email!) at least one week ahead of time.
 For this, it is important that your postal address is up to date.
 Instructors will announce the specific dates for resit examinations.
 They usually take place within the first two weeks of the following semester (exceptions are possible).